 If you choose not to perform this step, skip to 6.16, "Task 14.
-Place RACF Into Production."
+Place RACF Into Production" on page 43.

 RACF can coexist with the VM Directory Maintenance (DirMaint) product installed.
 However, to avoid dual maintenance of password processing (and other RACF functions), you must do the following: